spacetelescope/wfc3tools/docs/wfc3tools/wf3cte.rst

 * The reference bias image named in the BIACFILE header keyword is subtracted from the data.
 * Parameters from the CTE parameter table, referenced in the PCTETAB header keyword, are read and stored.
 * The data is reformatted so that each quadrant has been rotated such that the readout amp is located at the lower left of the array.
 The reoriented four quadrants are then arranged into a single 8412x2070 image (including the overscan pixels) with amps CDAB in that order.
 In this format, the pixels are all parallel-shifted down, then serial-shifted to the left.
-* An additional bias correction is performed using the residual bias level measured for each amplifier from the steadiest pixels in the horizontal overscan, this value is then subtracted from all the pixels in each respective amp.
+* An additional bias correction is performed using the residual bias level measured for each amplifier from the steadiest pixels in the horizontal overscan.
+This value is then subtracted from all the pixels in each respective amp.
 * The image is corrected for gain.
 * The smoothest image that is consistent with being the observed image plus read-noise is found and subtracted.
 This is necessary because we want the CTE correction algorithm to produce the smoothest possible reconstruction, consistent with the original image and the known read-noise.
 The algorithm then constructs a model that is smooth where the pixel-to-pixel variations aren't too large.
 It respects the pixel values, using a 2-sigma threshold to mitigate read-noise amplification, and iteration is not done when the deblurring is less than the read-noise.
 * The CTE correction itself is calculated and then subtracted from the original, raw, uncorrected and uncalibrated image.